A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 - French (Intermediate)

-- It provides a snapshot of your professional achievements, highlighting your key skills and accomplishments.
+- It provides a snapshot of your professional achievements, calling out your top skills and accomplishments.

 Visual merchandising resume summary sample: